It’s clear you want hardwood floors because hardwood floors are the prime flooring option.

 We’ve polled flooring experts from all over the country about factors that affect the cost of wood flooring.
 Below, we’re going to walk you through every one of them, from the cost of different hardwood materials to the price gaps between engineered and solid hardwood floors—and even hardwood floors’ installed pricing.

-So before you turn to types of tile, read on.
 Here’s everything you need to gauge the cost of hardwood floors.

-First and foremost, your wood flooring costs are going to be largely based on the species of wood you choose.
+First and foremost, your wood flooring costs are going to be primarily based on the species of wood you choose.
 If you want an exotic species of wood, you’re going to be paying more.
 If you want a domestic species of wood, you’re probably going to be paying less.

 The harder (and more exotic) the wood, the higher the cost